-- 7.4.1 The Regional Council will: - a.
-Develop and implement a pest management strategy, for the control of pest species, including those which: - Have adverse effects on the natural character of the coastal environment; - ii.
+- i.
+The upgrading of housing stock and their thermal envelopment; - ii.
+The reduction of domestic emissions to air. - 7.3 Regional Plan Land Transport will set objectives, policies and methods to implement policy 3.4.1 -2, 3.5.1, 3.7.1 and 3.7.4 with a particular focus on: - 7.3.1 Enhancing road safety; - 7.3.2 Ensuring travel needs in Otago are met; - 7.3.3 Enabling increased freight efficiency; - 7.3.4 Managing Otago's public transport services. - 7.4 Pest management strategy - 7.4.1 The regional council will: - a.
+Develop and implement a pest management strategy, for the control of pest species, including those which: - i.
+Have adverse effects on the natural character of the coastal environment; - ii.
 Have adverse effects on significant indigenous biodiversity; - iii.
 Have significant adverse effects on indigenous biodiversity; - Have regard to indigenous biodiversity values when preparing any Regional Pest Management Strategy and prioritising pest management activities, including: - Any areas of significant indigenous vegetation and significant habitats of indigenous fauna; - ii.
 Any local indigenous biodiversity strategies. - 7.5 Pan-regional pest management strategy - 7.5.1 The regional council may: - a.
-Develop a joint pest management strategy with neighbouring regions. - 7.6 Urban Stream Plans - 7.6.1 District and city councils may: - a.
+Develop a joint pest management strategy with neighbouring regions. - 7.6 Urban stream plans - 7.6.1 District and city councils may: - a.
 Develop and implement urban stream restoration plans, for the restoration of the natural character and natural functioning of urban streams.